 You won't have access to the luggage truck while on the road, so you will want to carry any items you need along the way, such as rain gear, camera, or snacks.
 SAG vehicles and Rest Stops will collect any outerwear shed after the day warms up.
 These articles will be tagged and can be picked up at the campsite each evening after the ride.

 Is there a tent and porter service available for the ride?Yes, the Good Grief Tent & Porter service will be available.
 Follow the link for more details.

-Are motels an option?Yes, however some communities along the route have very limited accommodations available.
-We will post some locations for your convenience, however, it is your responsibility for reservations, payment and transportation to and from your reserved accommodations.
+Are motels an option?Yes, however some communities along the route may have very limited accommodations available.
+We will post some locations for your convenience; however, it is your responsibility for reservations, payment and transportation to and from your reserved accommodations.
 Click on the specific day that you would like lodging suggestions for, and scroll to the bottom of that day.

 Can a non-rider come with me?Yes.
 Many of our riders have family or friends who want to join the event, but not ride a bike.
 Guests are welcome as non-participants, but not as route support.
 Ride Idaho provides route support for every mile of the ride.
 Any extra vehicles on the route defeats the purpose of selecting less traveled roads.

 Non-Rider/Guest: The cost of $350 includes camping space, meals, showers, and entertainment.
 For the safety of our cyclists, guests will be asked to drive an alternate route to our next destination when one is available.

 Volunteer: Ride Idaho is always looking for fun, friendly, energetic individuals to contribute as volunteer workers.
 The success of our ride is dependant on the hard work of our volunteers.
 If your guest chooses to volunteer for the week, we will waive their registration fee.